adobe/commerce-integration-starter-kit/actions/order/commerce/created/README.md

 Please proceed with any data transformation required for the information required format in the external back-office application in the extension module.
 That transformation is defined in the `transformData` function in the `transformer.js` file.

+## Preprocess data
+Any preprocessing needed before calling the external backoffice application API can be implemented in the `preProcess` function in the `pre.js` file.

 ## Connect with the external back-office application
 The connection with the third party is defined in the `sendData` function in the `sender.js` file.
 Please include all the authentication and connection login on that `sender.js` file or an extracted file outside index.js.